 Lower your heel as far as possible or all the way to the floor, whichever comes first.
 Then rise all the way up on your toes.
 A full set is considered complete after you have exercised both legs the required number of repetitions.

-This Progression Chart has been designed to help you reach your maximum basketball jumping height!
-It's meant to be a guide that you can use every day as part of your youth basketball training.
+This Progression Chart has been designed to help you reach your maximum basketball jumping height.
+It's meant to be a guide that you can use every day (or at least 3 times a week) as part of your basketball training.

 For some of you, the workouts may be fairly easy.
 For some, the workouts will be more difficult.
 The first couple weeks have been designed to gradually break you into the routine and limit muscle soreness.